Darlington, South Carolina: Early history

 Darlington's origins date back to the mid-18th century.

 Originally a heavily wooded area, the settlement of what is now Darlington County began in earnest after 1736 and 1737 when the province of South Carolina set aside a vast area of land for the Welsh Baptists of Delaware.
 This Welsh Tract bordered both sides of the Pee Dee River.
 For almost thirty years, settlers concentrated on the banks and small tributaries of the Pee Dee River.
 Beginning in the 1760s, and continuing into the 1770s, other groups slowly made their way into present-day Darlington, and were granted lands on the Lynches River, Jeffries Creek, and a host of other watercourses.
 These settlers included descendants of French Huguenots, Scots-Irish, and the English.

 For 30 years following the arrival of the first settlers, local government did not exist for the citizens of the area.
 All deeds, estate settlements, and other legal matters had to be taken to Charles Town to be recorded.
 In 1769, by an Act of the Assembly, Cheraw District was established as a Judicial District.
 A courthouse and jail were built at Long Bluff (near present-day Society Hill), and were operational by late 1772.

 After the Revolutionary War, in 1785, Cheraw District was divided into three counties, Marlborough, Chesterfield, and Darlington.
 Darlington County was bounded by the Pee Dee River), Lynches River, and Cedar Creek.
-To this day it is unknown why the county was named "Darlington", although it could be named after the North-Eastern town by the same name in County Durham, England.
+To this day it is unknown why the county was named "Darlington", although it could be named after the town of the same name in County Durham, England.
 After 1798 the designation "county" was changed to "district".
 In 1835, the city of Darlington became the new county seat.
 In the 1868 South Carolina Constitution, the designation reverted to "county".

 Florence County was created out of parts of Darlington and Marion counties in 1888.
 Darlington County gave up additional territory in 1902 when Lee County was created.

-Darlington Court House and Public Square
+Darlington Courthouse and Public Square

 Darlington was originally built around the public square and the courthouse.
 Both now sit in their present location because of an argument between two men, Colonel Lamuel Benton and Captain Elias Dubose, in the late 18th century.
 The tale goes that the disagreement began over whether the courthouse should be located in Mechanicsville or Cuffey Town.
 It was said that the two compromised, each beginning in their town traveling on horseback until reaching one another.
 The spot where they met is now the site of the Darlington public square and courthouse.
 A fire in March 1806 destroyed the original courthouse.
 It was rumored at the time that an old woman was responsible for the flames in an attempt to burn papers connected to her coming court case.
 Between 1824 and 1825 it was rebuilt with brick due to a petition to build all buildings on the public square in brick to prevent the spread of fire.
 In 1835, the courthouse was chartered.